 The Master of Science in Environmental Engineering one- and two-year programs are based on 27 credit hours of coursework covering critical engineering competencies and a three-credit-hour experiential learning course led by a practicing professional.
 The programs begin in the fall semester.

 The one-year program lasts two semesters, ending with a culminating experiential learning project and the submission of a technical report.
-The two-year program lasts four semesters and ends with the submission of a research-based thesis.
+The two-year program lasts four semesters and ends with the submission of a research-based technical report.